Hach & Rose, LLP Handles Big Truck Accidents Across New York

 How We Can Help

 Large commercial trucks are some of the most dangerous vehicles on our nation’s roadways.
-Therefore, a failure to exercise appropriate care and caution with these vehicles can put unsuspecting motorists at risk of being involved in devastating accidents.
+Therefore, a failure to exercise appropriate care and caution with these vehicles can put unsuspecting motorists at risk of devastating accidents.
 At Hach & Rose, LLP, we have the experience necessary to represent clients in cases involving:

-Truck drivers are held to the same, if not even more rigid, safety expectations as other motorists on the road in regards to substance use.
+Truck drivers are held to the same, if not even more rigid, safety expectations as other motorists on the road regarding substance use.
 If these truck drivers choose to get behind the wheel while intoxicated, regardless of the reason, they may seriously endanger themselves and anyone else on the road with them.
 Unfortunately, accidents involving an 18-wheeler and another vehicle in traffic can prove devastating, often leaving the other motorist with severe injuries that may require immediate medical care.

 Driving while intoxicated is a serious crime that puts the lives of innocent people in danger.
-Truck drivers who choose to drive under the influence of alcohol should be held accountable for their irresponsible actions.
+Truck drivers who drive under the influence of alcohol should be held accountable for their irresponsible actions.
 Since the potential damage of a truck driving accident is much more dramatic than other vehicular accidents, truck drivers that work while intoxicated can be penalized severely, and deservedly so.

 Our tenacious legal team can help you secure compensation if you have been hurt in a truck accident caused by any of the following: